Indicator-Based Trading vs Market Confluence: A Reality Check for 2026

 - Maintain a focused watchlist

-- Create alert rules so you’re not “checking charts” compulsively
+- Create alert rules so you’re not checking charts compulsively

 - Use alert history (Pro unlocks full history + range controls)

-It may be enough if…
+They may be enough if…

 - You trade one market, one timeframe, and you’re consistent